zwxandy/winogradcnn-mpc/README.md

 # winogradconv-mpc

 ## Installation
-Follow [EzPC](https://github.com/mpc-msri/EzPC/tree/master) to install the docker of CryptFlow2
+Follow the instructions of [EzPC](https://github.com/mpc-msri/EzPC/tree/master) to install the docker of CryptFlow2.
+Note that Tensorflow1.x is necessary for the program running.

 ## File Prepration
-1. In the path of `EzPC/Athos/Networks`, copy the folder of SqueezeNetCIFAR10 and name the new folder as WinogradConv
+1. In the path of `EzPC/Athos/Networks`, copy the folder of SqueezeNetCIFAR10 and name the new folder as WinogradConv.
-2. Follow the instruction of setup to prepare the basic files
+2. Follow the instruction of setup to prepare the basic files.
-3. Put the file of WinogradConv_41_sci_OT0.cpp into `EzPC/Athos/Networks/WinogradConv` where involves the Winograd convolution kernel
+3. Put the file of WinogradConv_41_sci_OT0.cpp into `EzPC/Athos/Networks/WinogradConv` where involves the Winograd convolution kernel.
 4. The testing dimensions can be modified as follows:
 ```cpp
 int N = 1;  // batch size